input-output-hk/mithril/docs/devbook/filter-slow-tests/README.md

 # Generate a `cargo nextest` filterset that excludes slow tests with unchanged dependencies

-> [!IMPORTANT]
-> This script must be compatible with bash `3.2` as it will run on GitHub Actions macOS runners.

 > [!NOTE]
 > All paths are relative to the root of the repository.